isc-projects/kea/doc/sphinx/arm/stats.rst

    64-bit integer (int64_t in C++), so it can hold any value between -2^63 to 2^63-1.

--  *big integer* - this type is inteded for holding large numbers.
+-  *big integer* - this type is intended to hold large numbers.
 It is implemented as a 128-bit integer (boost::multiprecision::int128_t in C++), so it can hold any value between -2^127 to 2^127-1.